nielshojen/macnamer/README.md

 ### Migrating data from SQLite to Postgres (in Docker)

+NB: Remember to back up your data before starting this!

-If you are running v1.0 of this image or the original [MacNamer](https://github.com/macadmins/macnamer), I recommend starting with an upgrade to v2+ of this image, as it should take care of all database migrations before the move to postgres.
+If you are running v1.0 of this image or the original [MacNamer](https://hub.docker.com/r/macadmins/macnamer), I recommend starting with an upgrade to v2+ of this image, as it should take care of all database migrations before the move to postgres.

 Once that's done, dump your current DB to a file.
 This exmaple dumps the file in the same folder as the SQLite DB file: